YichaoOU/HbF_BE_NG_2023/RNA_seq/README.md

 # Summary

 The bam files were generated using the RNA-seq variant calling pipeline here: https://hemtools.readthedocs.io/en/latest/content/NGS_pipelines/rna_seq_variant_call.html.
-Log files can be found in: `rna_seq_variant_call_yli11_2023-01-09`
+Log files can be found in: `rna_seq_variant_call_yli11_2023-01-09`.
+The command is `rna_seq_variant_call.py -f fastq.tsv`.

 Then the bam files were analyzed using `REDItools`: https://github.com/BioinfoUNIBA/REDItools.
 Specifically, the first step (`run.lsf`) is: